Emerging Market Weakness Could Boost Travel Firms

 While heightened awareness of emerging market vulnerabilities has shaved 5.5 percent off world shares since mid-January, investors are looking to stocks with exposure abroad that could benefit from a prolonged period of local currency depreciation.

-Stocks with high exposure to developing economies usually suffer when earnings are hit by unfavorable exchange rates.
+Stocks with high exposure to developing economies usually suffer when earnings are hit by unfavourable exchange rates.
 Some EM-focused companies are already taking steps, such as covering their exchange rate risks, to protect earnings from the latest upheaval.

 However, a handful of firms in certain sectors stand to gain as weakness in currencies such as Turkey's lira and South Africa's rand reduces local costs.